Kava-Labs/ilp-sdk/README.md

 ### Balances

-The API is designed to precisely report balances and incoming/outgoing capacity in realtime.
+The API is designed to precisely report balances and incoming/outgoing capacity in realtime, including while performing a streaming exchange.

 Each uplink exposes several RxJS observables as properties that emit amounts denominated in the unit of exchange (e.g. BTC, ETH, XRP) of that uplink.